Trazodone for Dogs: Dosage, Side Effects, and Alternatives

 CBD oil calms and soothes anxiety naturally by interacting with your dog’s natural endocannabinoid system.

-CBD oil also has other known benefits for pain management, arthritis, seizures, cancer, and improve the overall heart health of dogs.
+CBD oil also has other known benefits for pain management, heart health, seizures, cancer, and as a natural remedy for arthritis in dogs.

 Some side effects of CBD oil include dry mouth, lowered blood pressure, drowsiness, but nothing has caused severe harm to pets as far as we know.
 However, there are still ongoing researches on the side effects of CBD oil.